Client: Amplifier Foundation

 Ridwan Adhami • RidzDesign x Shepard Fairey • Obey - "We The People"

-I created the photograph on the left almost TEN YEARS ago for the 6 Year Anniversary of 9/11 as a response to the rhetoric of that time against Muslims and the claims that we weren’t American enough.
+I created the photograph on the right almost TEN YEARS ago for the 6 Year Anniversary of 9/11 as a response to the rhetoric of that time against Muslims and the claims that we weren’t American enough.

 I wanted to make a power statement.
 I wanted to create something that we as a community could be proud of.
 I wasn’t apologizing for anything, I wasn’t asking to be accepted, I was merely stating that I too was an American.
 Wholly and completely and nothing anybody would say could take that away.